AS OF 8/23/2023 THIS PROGRAM IS CURRENTLY BEING UPDATED TO REFLECT NEW BUY AMERICA GUIDANCE – STAY TUNED FOR UPDATES ON FY 2024 INCENTIVE PROGRAM

 • Total amount of reimbursement requested.

-• Supporting documentation including copies of receipts, invoices, and cost comparisons of traditional vehicle versus alternative fuel vehicle and American steel documentation.
+• Supporting documentation including copies of receipts, invoices, and cost comparisons of traditional vehicle versus alternative fuel vehicle.

 How do I acquire the alternative fuel or build a fueling station?

-Compressed Natural Gas (CNG): State and local government fleets can now access substantially reduced natural gas (CNG) fuel rates straight from the VA state contract.
+Renewable Natural Gas (RNG): State and local government fleets can now access substantially reduced natural gas (RNG) fuel rates straight from the Virginia state contract.
 The vendor, Clean Energy Fuels, continues to build out both public and private natural gas fueling stations throughout the Commonwealth.
 Clean Energy Fuels works closely with many state and local agency fleet managers to help them implement their natural gas fueling programs.
-This includes on-site private fueling stations, public-access, partnership revenue sharing stations, or a combination of these.
+This includes on-site private fueling stations, public-access, partnership revenue sharing stations or a combination of these.

 • John Phillips